ZkProgram

 ZkProgram enables you to write recursive and incrementally verifiable computation zkSNARK circuits.
 What this means is this: You choose some private/public inputs, write methods that you want to make computation of and get the public output with the proof.
 Also, every step you take with your methods needs proofs of the previous step for ensuring the computation is incrementally verified.
 Since every step also depends on previous step, it is a recursive system, where previous proofs are encapsulated somehow to the most current proof.

 We will check how recursion is used in choz.
-You can the whole file.
+You can see the whole file.
 Here we will be sharing the ZkProgram part where only score calculation is written in a recursive manner.

-In the github file of this code snippet, methods are defined without async keyword, which is changed in the current version.
+keyword, which is changed in the current version.
 Methods inside of a ZkProgram should be async.

 export const CalculateScore = ZkProgram({